Defining and Calling Functions #

 return backward ?
 (Func<int, int>)StepBackward : StepForward;

-• Behavior: Both support Closures, meaning the inner function can capture variable states from the outer function.
-This effectively encapsulates helper functions when writing complex algorithms or recursive logic.
+- Behavior: Both support Closure characteristics, meaning the inner function can capture the variable state of the outer function.
+This is effective for encapsulating helper functions when writing complex algorithms or recursive logic.